Introduction to Machine Learning for the Sciences: Introduction

 \subsection{Overview and learning goals}

 This lecture is an introduction to basic machine learning algorithms for scientists and students of the sciences.
-We will cover \begin{itemize} \itemsep{-0.2em} \item the most fundamental machine learning algorithms, \item the terminology of the field, succinctly explained, \item the principles of supervised and unsupervised learning and why it is so successful, \item various architectures of artificial neural networks and the problems they are suitable for, \item how we find out what the machine learning algorithm uses to solve a problem. \end{itemize}
+After this lecture, you will \begin{itemize} \itemsep{-0.2em} \item understand the basic terminology of the field, \item be able to apply the most fundamental machine learning algorithms, \item understand the principles of supervised and unsupervised learning and why it is so successful, \item know various architectures of artificial neural networks and be able to select the ones suitable for your problems, \item know how we find out what the machine learning algorithm uses to solve a problem. \end{itemize}